-The purpose of this Forest Land Use Plan (FLUP) is to provide sufficient information for reviewers to ensure that the best interest of the State will be served by the Department of Natural Resources (DNR), Division of Forestry, Fairbanks/Delta Area, offering this proposed timber sale.
+The purpose of this combined Best Interest Finding (BIF) and Forest Land Use Plan (FLUP) is to provide sufficient information for reviewers to ensure that the best interest of the State will be served by the Department of Natural Resources (DNR), Division of Forestry, Fairbanks Area, offering this proposed timber sale.
 This FLUP deals with site specific considerations of the sale.
-The boundaries and precise volume of the sale may be refined if and when the sale is developed.
+The boundaries and precise volume of the sale may be refined when the sale is developed.
 Site specific research has been completed on title considerations, land classifications, applicable land management plans, appropriate silvicultural techniques, regulatory and statutory requirements, and physical conditions that apply to the proposed sale area.
-The proposal is for the harvest of approximately 37.6 acres of land that is predicted to yield approximately 1,025 CCF of spruce sawlogs and fuelwood.
+The proposal is for the harvest of approximately (+/- 10%) 35 acres of land that is predicted to yield approximately (+/- 10%) 525 CCF of birch fuelwood.
 The sale design may be altered to mitigate potential conflicts.
 It will be the responsibility of the Forester-In-Charge to ensure that any purchaser of this sale harvests timber per the sale design and sale contract provisions and adheres to Alaska Forest Resources and Practices Act (AFRPA) best management practices.